NewZsh/Notes-for-Learning-Theory/notes.md

 *4. inductive bias controls the balance of approximation error and estimation error.*

-And we have reached the fundamental question in learning theory:

-*Over which hypothesis classes, ERM learning will not result in overfitting (or, PAC learnable)?*
+And we have reached the fundamental question in learning theory: **Over which hypothesis classes, ERM learning will not result in overfitting (or, PAC learnable)?** Currently, we just confirm the PAC learnability for finite classes.
+In the next chapter, the most important part in learning theory, VC-dimension, will gives a more precise answer.

 ### 1.6 Excercises and solutions